Why Spain is trusting trans teens on their gender, rather than restricting them

 A different outcome

 In the end, the self-identification law passed with a firm majority.
-Though there was acrimonious debate over the law, it played between the left-wing parties, says Javier Diaz, a journalist who wrote his thesis about its reverberations on social media.
+Though there was acrimonious debate over the law, it played between the left-wing parties, says Javier Corral Diaz, a journalist who wrote his thesis about its reverberations on social media.
 Anti-trans feminists raised concerns that trans rights gains could come at the expense of women.
 “The core of the debate revolved around whether sex is a cultural construct or something truly natural,” he says.

 But the right and far-right parties kept relatively quiet.
-Mr. Diaz suggests that may be a sign of progress in a country where social mores were once shaped primarily by the Catholic Church.
+Mr. Corral suggests that may be a sign of progress in a country where social mores were once shaped primarily by the Catholic Church.

 That’s not to say there hasn’t been pushback.
 While the national government and many regional governments may enable young trans people to legally express their identities, a few regions do not have laws recognizing such trans rights.
 These regions still do have to recognize the genders recorded in the national registry.
 But their lack of such legislation – or in the case of Madrid’s regional government, their repeal of trans rights laws in December – indicates there is still a conservative backlash against gender identity laws.

-Note: Editor's note: The story has been updated to give Mr. Corral's full name.